History of the United States Virgin Islands: Danish West India Company

-Following the Treaty of Copenhagen in 1670, the Danish West India Company was chartered by Christian V in 1671.
+Following the Treaty of Copenhagen in 1670, the Danish West India Company was chartered by King Christian V in 1671.
 Through the charter, the company was permitted to annex any islands "as might be uninhabited and suitable for plantations, or if inhabited, then by such people who have no knowledge concerning us."
-In particular, the charter authorized the company to take possession of Saint Thomas, which was then annexed in 1672.
-Beginning in 1673, enslaved peoples were brought from Africa to work on plantations on St. Thomas.
+In particular, the charter authorized the company to occupy Saint Thomas, which was then annexed in 1672.
+Beginning in 1673, enslaved peoples were brought from Africa to work on the plantations of St. Thomas.

-Beginning in 1675, the company made several unsuccessful attempts to colonize Saint John.
+From 1675 and onwards, the company made several unsuccessful attempts to colonize Saint John.
 Governor Jørgen Iversen Dyppel stationed two men on the island in 1675, but no permanent settlement was made.
 In 1684, Governor Adolph Esmit employed two merchants from Barbados who then sent 40 men to occupy the island.
-Esmit had hoped that by involving citizens of the English empire in a purportedly economic endeavor, he would avoid military opposition to the island's occupation.
-However, two sloops were promptly sent by Governor William Stapleton of the nearby British Leeward Islands, which drove away the men occupying the island.
+Esmit had hoped that by involving English subjects in a seemingly economic endeavor, he would avoid any military opposition.
+However, two sloops were promptly sent by Governor William Stapleton of the nearby English Leeward Islands, which drove away the men occupying the island.
 In 1718, the company successfully annexed Saint John by establishing a settlement in Coral Bay.
 By 1733, St. John had a population of 1,295, 84% of which were enslaved peoples.